Do you want to find success with email marketing?

 - Why Now is the Time to Update Your Headshot

 You’ll use a new subject line with each newsletter, teasing as to what’s inside.
+I put together a list of a bunch of subject lines to check out to serve as inspiration:

 Email providers usually offer a gallery of email templates, some featuring fairly involved design work.
 As a photographer, you know that visuals are important, and including your imagery with your message makes sense.
 That said, realize that the message is more important than the medium, and it’s probably not worth your time to spend hours obsessing over making your email template pixel-perfect and a work of art.